 The surname Kappelmann was first found in Austria, where it first emerged in the early Middle Ages.
 The first known bearer of the name was one known as bi der Chappel ("near the chapel",) who lived in Regensburg in 1272.
 The young Kappelmann family was instrumental during this early period, playing a major role in the development of medieval Austrian society.

-Important Dates for the Kappelmann family
+Early History of the Kappelmann family

 This web page shows only a small excerpt of our Kappelmann research.
 Another 75 words (5 lines of text) covering the years 1487, 1685, 1733, 1769, 1792, and 1871 are included under the topic Early Kappelmann History in all our PDF Extended History products and printed products wherever possible.